-Hot flashes, flushing, night sweats are known as Vasomotor symptoms (VMS), and most often occur in women who are entering/in menopause.
+Hot flashes, flushing, and night sweats are known as vasomotor symptoms (VMS), and most often occur in women who are entering or in menopause.
 VMS are causally related to decreasing estradiol concentrations, mainly in the serum and subsequently also in the temperature regulating center located in the hypothalamus.
 The lack of estrogen alters neurotransmitter activity, especially in the serotonergic and noradrenergic pathways.

 - 80% experienced night sweats

 - Symptoms persisted throughout 5 years of treatment and were mainly attributed to tamoxifen

 - After 4.5 years, 46% of women had discontinued tamoxifen

 In a prospective analysis of 250 men with HR+ Prostate Cancer (CaP) receiving leuprolide: 4

 - 15-27% consider hot flashes the most distressing side effect